-The absence of one or more of these characteristics does not prevent the unit trust from qualifying as an Investment Entity.
+The absence of one or more of these characteristics does not prevent the unit trust or VCC from qualifying as an Investment Entity.

-- 66 An unit trust shall disclose information about significant judgements and assumptions it has made (and changes to those judgements and assumptions) in determining: - (a) that it has control of another entity, ie an investee as described in paragraphs 5 and 6 of FRS 110 Consolidated Financial Statements; - (b) that it has joint control of an arrangement or significant influence over another entity; and - (c) the type of joint arrangement (ie joint operation or joint venture) when the arrangement has been structured through a separate vehicle. - 67 A unit trust that invests in other funds (that are unconsolidated structured entities as defined in FRS 112 "Disclosure of interests in other entities") should disclose information that enables users of its financial statements to evaluate the nature of, and risks associated with, its interests in other entities and the effects of those interests on its financial position, financial performance and cash flows.
+- A unit trust or VCC shall disclose information about significant judgements and assumptions it has made (and changes to those judgements and assumptions) in determining: - (a) that it has control of another entity, ie an investee as described in paragraphs 5 and 6 of FRS 110 "Consolidated Financial Statements"; - (b) that it has joint control of an arrangement or significant influence over another entity; and - (c) the type of joint arrangement (ie joint operation or joint venture) when the arrangement has been structured through a separate vehicle. - A unit trust or VCC that invests in other funds (that are unconsolidated structured entities as defined in FRS 112 "Disclosure of interests in other entities") should disclose information that enables users of its financial statements to evaluate the nature of, and risks associated with, its interests in other entities and the effects of those interests on its financial position, financial performance and cash flows.